nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 }
 ```

-#### Re-deploy your Cumulus app
+#### Re-deploy your Cumulus application

-Once you [re-deploy your Cumulus application](../deployment/deployment-readme#update-cumulus), all of your workflow templates will be updated to the include information about your queue (the output below is partial output from an expected workflow template):
+Follow the instructions to [re-deploy your Cumulus application](../deployment/upgrade.md#update-cumulus-resources).
+After you have re-deployed, your workflow template will be updated to the include information about the queue (the output below is partial output from an expected workflow template):

 ```json
 {